Thanks for a great experience. Will hopefully be visiting the area again in the near future!

 History is alive and well, and very visible on any visit to Saint Emilion today.
 First, don’t miss the impressive Romanesque church, in the heart of the old town.
 The streets and buildings constituting Saint Emilion medieval village are some of the few surviving examples of a traditional hilltop village in southern France.
 Largely intact despite the passing centuries, walking through the village literally feels like going back in time.

 Walking up the narrow winding streets, you will come to several superb vantage points, which offer sweeping views over the Dordogne Valley.
 But the village of St Emilion’s main historical attraction is underground.
 Beneath the village, lies a network of tunnels covering more than 120mi.
 These tunnels are left over from the many quarries that were exploited in the 19th century to supply rich soil for surrounding farms and vineyards.
 A further highlight of Saint Emilion, is the underground Monolithic Church.
 The foundation of the church is built directly into the limestone of the rocky site, a rare construction feat.
 Only that today, there are also modern cafes with terraces here.
-By lack of time it will not be possible to visit the monolithic church on this half day tour but if you have more time, this option is possible on a full day private tour.
+By lack of time it will not be possible to visit the monolithic church on this half day tour but if you have more time, this option is possible on a full day private tour and we highly recommend this tour.

 Good to Know